The Salem Witch House

 There have been a few reports of hearing the voice of a little girl, quite possibly that of the youngest accused of witchcraft during the trials – a four-year-old girl.

-Some of the claims include people hearing the disembodied voice of a child, people being touched by an unseen entity, and feeling cold spots throughout the house.
-Even the Ghost Adventures crew of paranormal investigators explored this iconic location for their television series.
+Some claims include people hearing the disembodied voice of a child, people being touched by an unseen entity, electronic disruption, and cold spots throughout the house.
+Even the Ghost Adventures crew of paranormal investigators explored this iconic location for their television series in 2011.

 Haunted Salem

-With it being the oldest standing structure of the Salem Witch Trials, there’s no doubt as to why the house is visited by many on a yearly basis, most notably around Halloween; it has the perfect recipe for what makes a traditional haunted house.
+With it being the oldest standing structure of the Salem Witch Trials, it’s no wonder this house is visited by many on a yearly basis, most notably around Halloween; it has the perfect recipe for what makes a traditional haunted house.

-Perhaps it is best that this house remains open as a museum – haunted or otherwise – as it stands to serve as a reminder of how far we’ve come as a nation.
-What was once considered normal practice, the execution of witches and the like is laughable by today’s standards.
+Haunted or not, this house remains open as a museum, still standing to serve as a reminder of how far we’ve come as a nation.

 Sources: